161chihuahuas/dusk/howto.md

 ##### `--retrace`

 **Retrace** takes an encrypted metadata pointer, decrypts it then depending on your choice either: reads the pieces from a `duskbundle`, downloads the pieces from the network, or reads them from an array of USB drives.
-Then, retrace will reassmble the pieces, encode any corrupted or missing pieces, decrypt the original file, and save it.
+Then, retrace will reassemble the pieces, encode any corrupted or missing pieces, decrypt the original file, and save it.

 To retrace the same file from the previous example from the DHT: